Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 The Zulus are a Bantu-speaking people from southern Africa.
 Their culture is known for its emphasis on warrior skills and cattle herding, as well as its art, dance, dress and jewellery.
 In 1879, the British government began a war with the Zulu king, Cetawasyo (also known as Cetshwayo), which ended with his defeat.
 The British took control of their territory and created an area called Natal.

-See Also Where Is Shein Located in South Africa
+See Also How Much Is A Quantum Taxi In South Africa

 Overview of MBA